God and Stephen Hawking. Is Quantum Cosmology God’s Undertaker?

 Stephen Hawking, an English theoretical physicist and cosmologist, was an extraordinary individual who defied the odds.
 Despite battling a rare early-onset, slow-progressing form of motor neurone disease that gradually paralysed him over decades, Hawking emerged as one of history’s most influential theoretical physicists.
 A mathematical prodigy, his groundbreaking work on the origin and structure of the universe, spanning the Big Bang to black holes, revolutionised the field.

 So, in 1981, Hawking gathered with some of the world’s leading cosmologists at the Pontifical Academy of Sciences, a vestige of the coupled lineages of science and theology located in a grand villa in the gardens of the Vatican.
-There, Hawking presented a revolutionary idea: a universe that emerged from nothing, but with no definitive beginning or end.
+There, Hawking presented a revolutionary idea: a self-contained universe, with no definitive beginning or end.

 Hawking’s bold proposal hinged on the application of quantum mechanics, the physics of the infinitesimally small, to analyse the universe at its nascent stage.
 In doing so, he contested the traditional notion of a ‘definite beginning’ and presented a formidable challenge to the foundation of the Kalam cosmological argument.

-Quantum mechanics (QM) is the study of how the world operates at very small scales, where things can become quite strange.
-QM describes the interactions and motions of subatomic particles that exhibit both wavelike and particlelike behaviour.
-The expansion of the universe has produced a vast spatial volume in the present, but at some point in the finite past, the universe would have been so small that physicists would need to consider how quantum mechanical effects would influence gravity.
+Quantum mechanics (which I’ll refer to as QM) is the study of how the world operates at very small scales, where things can become quite strange.
+QM describes the interactions and motions of subatomic particles that exhibit both wave-like and particle-like behaviour.
+While the universe today is vast and expansive, at some point in the finite past, the universe would have been so small that physicists would need to consider how quantum mechanical effects would influence gravity.
 It is thought that in such a small space, Einstein’s theory of gravity (general relativity) would no longer be applicable.

-Before we proceed, let’s take a moment to recap so we don’t get lost.
-In standard quantum mechanics, various solutions to the Schrödinger equation enable physicists to create a mathematical expression known as a wave function.
-This wave function, in turn, allows them to calculate the probability of finding a particle at a given position and time, or to determine the probability of the particle possessing a specific momentum.
+Let’s pause for a moment to recap so things stay clear.
+In standard QM, various solutions to the Schrödinger equation enable physicists to create a mathematical expression known as a wave function.
+This wave function, in turn, allows them to calculate the probability of obtaining specific measurement outcomes, such as finding a particle at a given position or with a given momentum.
+The wave function describes the range of possible outcomes and their probabilities; it does not reveal the properties of the system before measurement, but rather prescribes what can be expected if a measurement is made.

-Moving into the realm of quantum cosmology, the focus shifts to the Wheeler-DeWitt equation.
+In quantum cosmology, however, the focus shifts to the universe as a whole, and this is where the Wheeler-DeWitt equation comes in.
 Solving this equation enables physicists to formulate a wave function for the entire universe.
 The Wheeler-DeWitt equation is conceptually similar to the Schrödinger equation in that it involves a wave function.
 However, while the Schrödinger equation’s wave function describes the quantum states of particles or fields, the wave function in the Wheeler-DeWitt equation describes quantum states of the entire universe.
 It describes a range of potential universes, each with distinct gravitational fields, which can be understood as different curvatures of space and unique mass-energy configurations.
 In other words, the universal wave function, derived from the Wheeler-DeWitt equation, outlines the various spatial geometries and matter configurations that a universe could assume, revealing the probability of a universe emerging with specific gravitational and mass properties.

 By solving the Wheeler-DeWitt equation, physicists can determine the wave function for the entire universe and subsequently calculate the probability of a given universe with a particular gravitational field and a distinct curvature mass-energy pairing coming into existence.